xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Content_Range($string)`

-Returns an associative array containing the unit range, and size.
+Returns an associative array containing the unit, range, and size.

 Example: